Abstract Art techniques CourseLiz Hough, Travel Plans, 110 x 110cm

 What to Bring

-One month before each session we will share a materials list with you and any pre-course tasks.
+Materials lists will be available a month before the session along with any pre-course tasks.
 To give you a general idea you will be working with mixed media – drawing, collage charcoal, inks, pencil, oil pastel acrylics, acrylic mediums and oils.
 (Although not all at once!)

 You will need access to the internet and either a Smart TV, PC or laptop or a tablet with audio.
 Phones are not really suitable however cast your phone to a Smart TV.